bnb-chain/bnb-chain.github.io/docs/BSC-FAQs.md

 * EVM-compatible: BNB Smart Chain  supports all the existing Ethereum tooling Fast block time, cheaper cost
-* Native cross-chain trasfer & communication: Binance DEX remains a liquid venue of exchange of assets on Beacon Chain and BNB Smart Chain "
+* Native cross-chain trasfer & communication: Binance DEX remains a liquid venue of exchange of assets on BNB Beacon Chain and BNB Smart Chain "

 ## What are the benefits for developers to build on BNB Chain ?